Versus the competiton:

 Visibility is characteristic of most sports coupes, with a low roofline and high dashboard limiting views out the front and side.
 The narrow C-pillars make for a reasonably modest blind spot — something that can’t be said for the Eclipse, among other Tiburon competitors.

 Leave the backseat for the kids.
 There’s minimal legroom once front-seat passengers are situated, and with the rear hatch closed, headroom for adults is scant.

-As of this writing, the Insurance Institute for Highway Safety had not crash-tested the Tiburon.
+As of this writing, the Insurance Institute for Highway Safety had not crash-tested the Hyundai Tiburon.
 Standard safety features include all-disc antilock brakes, as well as dual front and seat-mounted side-impact airbags.
 The Tiburon SE adds traction control and an electronic stability system.

 Side curtain airbags are not available, and there’s nothing in the way of head restraints for backseat passengers.

 Without the destination charge, prices range from $16,695 for the four-cylinder Hyundai Tiburon GS to $22,095 for the V6 SE.
 Add $1,100 to trade the five-speed manual transmission for an automatic on most trim levels; a six-speed manual is the sole choice for the SE.

 - At $16,695, the GS includes power windows and door locks, air conditioning, remote keyless entry, fog lights and 16-inch alloy wheels.
 It also comes with the awful Kenwood CD stereo, and anyone who wants cruise control will have to cough up $1,150 for the Premium Package, which also includes a moonroof.